box/boxcli/docs/folders.md

-  -y, --yes                                 Automatically respond yes to all confirmation prompts --as-user=as-user                         Provide an ID for a user --bulk-file-path=bulk-file-path           File path to bulk .csv or .json objects --csv                                     Output formatted CSV --description=description                 New description for folder --etag=etag                               Only apply updates if the etag value matches --fields=fields                           Comma separated list of fields to show --json                                    Output formatted JSON --name=name                               New name for folder --no-color                                Turn off colors for logging --[no-]restrict-collaboration             Restrict collaboration so only owners can invite new collaborators
+  -y, --yes                                 Automatically respond yes to all confirmation prompts --as-user=as-user                         Provide an ID for a user --bulk-file-path=bulk-file-path           File path to bulk .csv or .json objects

+  --[no-]can-non-owners-invite              Specifies if users who are not the owner of the folder can invite new
+                                            collaborators to the folder.

+  --[no-]can-non-owners-view-collaborators  Restricts collaborators who are not the owner of this folder from viewing
+                                            other collaborations on this folder.

+  --csv                                     Output formatted CSV

+  --description=description                 New description for folder

+  --etag=etag                               Only apply updates if the etag value matches

+  --fields=fields                           Comma separated list of fields to show

+  --json                                    Output formatted JSON

+  --name=name                               New name for folder

+  --no-color                                Turn off colors for logging

+  --[no-]restrict-collaboration             Restrict collaboration so only owners can invite new collaborators

   --[no-]restrict-to-enterprise             Restrict collaboration so only users in the folder owner's enterprise can be